wwang721/academicpages/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Wei Wang (汪巍), an PhD student in Physics at Johns Hopkins University.
+I'm Wei Wang (汪巍), a PhD student in Physics at Johns Hopkins University.

 Example: editing a Markdown file for a talk
 ![Editing a Markdown file for a talk](/images/editing-talk.png)